 Recognition for exemption is undertaken through the process of recognition of prior learning (RPL).
-RPL is the process which enables IFS Malta to recognise the competence gained by individuals for the purpose of being exempted from attending/participating in any educational and/or academic programme organised by IFS Malta.
+RPL is the process which enables ifs Malta to recognise the competence gained by individuals to be exempted from attending/participating in any educational and/or academic programme organised by ifs Malta.

 RPL is a form of assessment of an applicant.
 It is a process of recognising skills and knowledge acquired through previous training, education and work experience.
-The student customer reading for any IFS Malta programme can benefit from RPL by demonstrating competence achieved through a range of learning experiences and may lead towards the student to be able to obtain exemption, possibly benefit up to 40% exemption from attendance to an IFS Malta programme of studies, subject to the conditions as explained hereunder.
+The student customer reading for any ifs Malta programme can benefit from RPL by demonstrating competence achieved through a range of learning experiences and may lead towards the student to be able to obtain exemption, possibly benefit up to 40% exemption from attendance to an ifs Malta programme of studies, subject to the conditions as explained hereunder.